 Most people confuse negative reinforcement with punishment.
 There are two main differences:

-- First, negative reinforcement is implemented to increase the occurrence of a target behavior, but punishment is implemented to decrease the occurrence of a target behavior.
+- First, negative reinforcement is implemented to increase the occurrence of a goal behavior, but punishment is implemented to decrease the occurrence of a target behavior.

 - Secondly, negative reinforcement involves removing an unpleasant stimulus, but punishment involves applying an unpleasant stimulus.